Polarimetric compressed sensing with hollow, self-assembled diffractive films: Introduction

 that enables prediction of $\mathbf{y}$ with fewer measurements $\mathbf{\alpha}$.
 The effective sensing operation, $\mathbf{\tilde{A}}$, which now represents a procedure learned by an optimization algorithm, contains fewer zeros \cite{Kilic2022}.

 Here, we demonstrate the compressed sensing of polarized signals with low-refractive-index, self-assembled encoders.
-The unexpected transformations from linear to elliptical polarizations in the colloidal grating structures have only recently been reported in our work \cite{Feng2022}.
+The unexpected transformations from linear to elliptical polarizations in the {self-assembled grating structures} have only recently been reported in our work \cite{Feng2022}.
 We draw an analogy to the compound-lens imaging system of insects, which is covered with self-assembled corneal random and ordered grating nanostructures \cite{Lee2016, Stavenga_2005, Blagodatski2015}.
 Although nanostructures in nature are associated with anti-reflective, hydrophobic, or self-cleaning functions \cite{Bernhard1962, Watson2004}, the optical encoding function of their nanostructures has not been explicitly shown.
 A survey of the potential modes for insect-inspired imaging and object tracking (colorimetric, polarimetric filtering, coherent optical preprocessing, and compressive sensing) has recently been written \cite{Vuong2023}.
 Whether insect corneal nanostructures have a physical encoding function or not, our approach with self-assembled encoders illustrates the potential.

-A key component to our encoders is that they scatter light into polarization-dependent lattice modes and are sensitive to the input polarization ellipticity.
-Our work not only expands on our understanding of the physical encoding that is available with self-assembled nanostructures, but also outlines general insight for their design for compressed sensing.
+A key component to our encoders is that they scatter light into lattice modes that are sensitive to the {direction of the incoming wave and its} polarization ellipticity.
+Our work not only expands on our understanding of the physical encoding that is available with self-assembled nanostructures, but also outlines general insight for their design {with} compressed sensing.